 - Anonymous Payments- TunnelBear supports anonymous payments through Bitcoin.
 With Bitcoin, you can make payments without supplying your personal information like in traditional payments.

 - Shared IP- TunnelBear uses shared IPs thereby putting you on the same IP address as many other users who connect to the same Tunnelbear server.

 - Opt-out policy- TunnelBear complies with Canadian laws, and when you use TunnelBear, you agree to those laws.
 However, they also have an opt-out policy that lets you opt out of implied consent on any of your personal information collected by TunnelBear via. your payment method.
 This enables you to be in control of your personal information.
 Read more on opt-out at the consent section here.

 - DNS Leak protection- Once TunnelBear connects to a server, it sends all further DNS requests over the tunnel and also encrypts them.
 This protects you from a DNS leak where your actual IP ends up making a public DNS query.

 TunnelBear has an excellent breakdown of their security features on the official TunnelBear blog.
-This is also a transparent disclosure which impressed us a lot.
+It is also a transparent disclosure, which impressed us a lot.
 TunnelBear uses strong AES-256 encryption.

 Windows, Mac OS, Android